ibm-cloud-docs/containers/cs_users.md

   </tr>
   <tr>
     <td><i>View only</i></td>
-    <td>Can view the infrastructure details.
-Can see an account summary, including invoices and payments.</td>
+    <td>Can view the infrastructure details and see an account summary, including invoices and payments</td>
   </tr>
   <tr>
     <td><i>Basic user</i></td>
-    <td>Can edit service configurations, including IP addresses, add or edit DNS records, and add new users with access to infrastructure.</td>
+    <td>Can edit service configurations, including IP addresses, add or edit DNS records, and add new users with access to infrastructure</td>
   </tr>
   <tr>
     <td><i>Super user</i></td>
-    <td>Can perform all actions related to infrastructure.</td>
+    <td>Can perform all actions that are related to infrastructure</td>
   </tr>
 </table>